 Rover Scouts build on their roles as active members of their local, national and global communities, becoming increasingly aware of the challenges facing communities and the environment, tackling real issues and influencing positive change.

-Rovers meet as a Crew and participate in a variety of activities that offer the opportunity to mix socially, be physically and mentally challenged and develop spiritually.
-Each Crew is different and chooses the activities that suit its members the most.
+Rovers meet as a Unit and participate in a variety of activities that offer the opportunity to mix socially, be physically and mentally challenged and develop spiritually.
+Each Rover Scout Unit is different and chooses the activities that suit its members the most.

-Joining a Rover Crew can open doors to new friendships, fun, adventure and unforgettable experiences, while at the same time developing leadership and organisational skills.
+Joining a Rover Scout Unit can open doors to new friendships, fun, adventure and unforgettable experiences, while at the same time developing leadership and organisational skills.

-Rover Crew activities are planned and run by the Rovers themselves, whether it’s a simple weekend away for just several people, a major event involving thousands of participants, or anything in between!
+Rover Scout Unit activities are planned and run by the Rover Scouts themselves, whether it’s a simple weekend away for just several people, a major event involving thousands of participants, or anything in between!